8 Types of Traditional Marketing Methods to Implement

 There’s a fairly good chance that a marketer who is still in the earlier years of their career hasn’t ever used direct mail.
 But is direct mail gone for good?
 Not quite.

 Pebble Post conducted a study and found that customers are more likely to consider items received in direct mail (like newsletters and postcards) when they’re closer to buying.
-It also reveals that customers prefer receiving promotional offers the most through direct email.
+It also reveals that customers prefer receiving promotional offers the most through direct business email.

 Direct mail isn’t just for the elderly either.
 Are millennials your target audience?
 Direct mail may be good news.
 A USPS study reveals that there’s a higher probability of millennials taking action to marketing collateral received via direct mail than Gen X or Baby Boomers.